Chostakovitch/DockerGraphBot/README.md

 * `dgb.py` contains the entrypoint of DGB
 * `render.py` contains the code needed to put diagrams together and generate images
 * `build.py` contains the code to build diagrams themselves, with DOT python library
+* `docker_info.py` contains the code needed to get informations about running Docker containers
 * `actions.py` is the place to put all post generation hooks